MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-06-manage-azure-ad-powershell-core.md

 ## Update User: Update-AzADUser

 We can update the display name and password of users using the Update-AzADUser.
-Only use this on users that were created in Azure AD, use on premises AD if you are syncing users up there.
+Only use this on users that were created in AAD, use on premises AD if you are syncing users up there.

 ```powershell
 # save password in var